 The hyaluronic acid fillers with lidocaine are injected into the deep dermis and the superficial subcutaneous tissue (the 2nd and the 3rd skin layers) usually for the correction of moderate to severe facial folds and wrinkles such as the nasolabial folds or wrinkles around the mouth (perioral rhytids).
 They are also used for lip and cheek augmentation as well as replenishing the volume deficit due to aging or other conditions.
 The youngest allowed age is 21 years old.

 Simple hyaluronic acid fillers are indicated for similar purposes – the correction of moderate to severe facial wrinkles and folds, especially the nasolabial folds and lip augmentation.
 Being 21 is yet again a requirement however these formulas are injected into the mid to deep dermis, not embracing the subcutaneous tissue.
+Learn about the most popular dermal fillers.

 Collagen is another natural substance that is present in our skin, if only there.
 It is a building protein that gives firmness and elasticy.
 (5) Additionally, it stabilizes blood vessels in the skin so they aren’t as fragile and susceptible to damage.
 The effects of collagen fillers generally last for 3 – 4 months.